-Auditors may not cross-register for courses at Claremont Lincoln partner schools, the Claremont Graduate University, or Claremont Colleges.
-Such students may enroll in courses with a prefix beginning with T, L, or B.
+Auditors may not cross-register for courses at Claremont School of Theology partner schools, the Claremont Graduate University, or Claremont Colleges.
+Such students may enroll only in courses with a prefix beginning with T or B.

 Online courses must be taken for academic credit, and are not available to students as auditors or for Continuing Education Units.